May 2026: We are continuing a major code rewrite. Please contact us if you find issues. Thank you.

 A stain-water mix was painted into recesses and an overglaze was applied.
 This stain is refractory, thus it does not glass-bond with the body.
 And it repels being wetted by the molten glaze.
-Thus this problem.
-The stain needs to be mixed with a stain medium that both supplies a bonding glass and a clay to suspend the slurry and dry harden it.
-One solution is an addition of Gerstley Borate (enough to melt it to the needed degree) and extra bentonite if needed (to slow the drying time for painting).
-At a minimum, if the color does repel the glaze a little at least it will be melted.
+This problem is the result.
+The stain needs to be mixed with a stain medium that both supplies a bonding glass (for firing) and a clay to suspend the slurry and dry harden it.
+One medium option used to be Gerstley Borate, it was both plastic, for suspension, and a melter.
+It was just a matter of tuning the percentage to optimize performance.
+However, Gillespie Borate does not work as well.

 This picture has its own page with more detail, click here to see it.